 “Non Elite LifeMiles members that are primary cardholders may check a second bag free of charge when traveling on Avianca flights from United States to Central America and vice versa (“Qualifying Trip”), except on trips where Avianca provides the second bag free as standard benefit.
 The second checked bag must be less than or equal to 50 pounds’ weight and dimensions up to 158 linear centimeters considering height, width and length.
 Others restrictions apply.”

-The annual fee of $149 is pricey, but 60k LifeMiles are valuable and the real kicker, in my opinion, is that you don’t have any minimum spending requirement.
-That adds a lot of value to this sign up offer because there’s no opportunity cost–you can put spending towards meeting other minimum spending requirements for more big returns.
+The Avianca Vuela Visa‘s annual fee of $149 is a touch on the pricey side, but 40k LifeMiles are valuable for booking Star Alliance flights and you don’t have to meet any minimum spending requirement aside from one purchase.
+That adds value to this sign up offer because there’s almost no opportunity cost–you can put spending towards meeting other minimum spending requirements for more big returns.